Sea-Grapes/sveltemd/experiments/ideas.md

 - alternatively we could replace illegal content with whitespace of the same length.
 Theoretically this would be ok as svast will not change content - though it might cause issues, not sure about the safety of this.

 - For markdown placeholders - we don't even need magic string! simply cut out strings and store indexes beforehand. then do a string diff, and update each index based on each diff.
 Now the indexes are correct!

+## Diffing/Cutting algorithm

+- current version is O(n^2), we can do much better.
+- firstly, sort the input values first, ascending order.
+Then get the first item. iterate the diffs until its the current one.
+Process it.
+Check the next, etc. This ver. is probably like O(nlog(n)) (sort) + O(n+m) (myers diff) + O(n) (my iteration).

+unrelated - also might be wise to replace {#logic} blocks with actual html substitute (custom element) to benefit from inline markdown.
+This would need storing start/end index or perhaps start/length.
+We only have to find where the index goes though, since the length stays the same and can be replaced.

+perhaps we should invest in constructing a custom string for markdown.
+Like basically stringify the svast, but only the bits that are safe.
+Or perhaps this is too hard to do.

+Like we could potentially visit all Text, RegularElement, and SvelteElement nodes, then combine them - eh maybe not idk.

+# New plan perhaps?

+1. escape raw text
+2. parse svast
+3. restore escaped
+4. Parse each text/html svast node individually, but at the same time. combine svast text/html into a fake markdown doc (markdown only cares about text and html afaik).
+Either use html comment seperators or store indexes.
+Also remove any svelte things from html elements.
+5. restore each text node into the svelte text.
+Perhaps a good way to do this is when slicing out html and text nodes, get the other parts that its being sliced out of.
+Then you can simply add them together as text.
+Perhaps this could be applied in other places too to avoid diffing/magic-string/indexing.